bogminic/bogminic/README.md

 - 🔧 Mainly working on JavaScript and Java projects in the cloud.
 - 🚀 Building a CSS game to help developers learn basic CSS properties.
 [Check it out!](https://webtoknow.github.io/CSS-Press/)
 - 🦉 Passionate about sharing knowledge and education, and dedicated to helping students boost their understanding as quickly as possible.
+Consider checking out a Master's in [Financial Computing](https://financial-computing.upb.ro/) if you're interested in a graduate program within the fintech industry.

 #### 🛠 Tool belt